On view

 2002-393

-The Hindu figure of Shiva in his guise as Maheshvara, Lord of the Universe, sits with his wife Parvati, as Uma, on a decorated mat in variations of the “royal ease” pose.
+The Hindu figure of Shiva in his guise as Maheshvara, Lord of the Universe, sits with his wife Parvati, as Uma, in a relaxed yet dignified position known as the “royal ease” pose.
 The couple symbolizes the joining of opposing male and female aspects of the cosmos and the unity of all things, a central tenet of Hinduism.
-Shiva appears with multiple arms, a common feature of Hindu deities, indicating his immense power and ability to perform multiple tasks simultaneously.
-His lower right hand extends downward in a gesture of clarity; a lotus flower is carved on his palm.
-Shiva’s fourth arm appears above Parvati’s shoulder and may have once held a trident.
-Attendants surrounding the couple include the elephant-headed Ganesha, son of Shiva and Parvati, and the emaciated figure of the sage Bhringi.
-The deities gently lean toward each other in a warm embrace, reflecting their close family union.
+Attendants surrounding the couple include their son, the elephant-headed Ganesha, and the emaciated figure of the sage Bhringi.

 More Context